amazonmusic/local-function-proxy/CONTRIBUTING.md

 2. You check existing open, and recently merged, pull requests to make sure someone else hasn't addressed the problem already.
 3. You open an issue to discuss any significant work - we would hate for your time to be wasted.

+## Branch Merge Strategy

+We follow specific merge strategies to maintain a clean and traceable git history:

+1. **PR to Main Branch**: All pull requests to the main branch must use the **Squash and Merge** strategy.
+This condenses all commits in your PR into a single, well-described commit on the main branch.

+2. **Main to Release Branch**: When merging from main branch to release branch, always use the **Merge Commit** strategy.
+This preserves the complete history of changes and makes it easier to track which features were included in each release.

 To send us a pull request, please:

 1. Fork the repository.